Henry County, Ohio: Government

 Henry County has a three-member Board of County Commissioners that oversee the various county departments, similar to 85 of the other 88 Ohio counties.
-The county commissioners are Jeff Mires, Glenn Miller, and Robert Hastedt.
+The county commissioners are Lori Siclair, Glenn Miller, and Robert Hastedt.

 Transportation

 Airport

-Henry County Airport is a public use airport located three nautical miles (6 km) east of the central business district of Napoleon, Ohio.
+Henry County Airport is a public use airport located 3 nautical miles (6 km) east of the central business district of Napoleon, Ohio.
 It is owned by the Henry County Airport Authority.